PragatiDBhat/Portfolio/README.md

 11. Resource allocation
 12. Accounting

-### How OS Uses Data Structures and Algorithms to Manage Everything?
+### How OS Uses Data Structures and Algorithms ?
-Operating Systems (OS) rely heavily on data structures and algorithms to efficiently manage various aspects of the system.
-Here are some key ways in which data structures and algorithms are utilized by an OS:

-#### Process Scheduling:
-Data Structure: The OS uses data structures like queues, priority queues, or lists to manage processes waiting to be executed.
-Algorithm: Various scheduling algorithms such as Round Robin, Shortest Job Next, or Priority Scheduling are implemented to decide the order in which processes are executed.
-#### Memory Management:
-Data Structure: Data structures like page tables, memory pools, or linked lists are used to keep track of allocated memory blocks.
-Algorithm: Memory allocation algorithms like First Fit, Best Fit, or Worst Fit determine how memory is allocated and deallocated.
-#### File System Management:
-Data Structure: File systems use tree-like structures such as B-trees or hash tables to organize and store file metadata efficiently.
-Algorithm: Algorithms like indexing methods (e.g., B+ trees for indexing file blocks) are employed for fast file retrieval.
-#### Device Management:
-Data Structure: The OS maintains data structures like queues or buffers to manage I/O requests from devices.
-Algorithm: Disk scheduling algorithms (e.g., SCAN, C-SCAN) optimize the order in which disk requests are serviced.
-#### Virtual Memory Management:
-Data Structure: Page tables and TLBs (Translation Lookaside Buffers) are used to map virtual addresses to physical addresses.
-Algorithm: Paging algorithms like LRU (Least Recently Used) help in efficient page replacement strategies.
-#### Network Communication:
-Data Structure: Data packets are often managed using queues or buffers before transmission.
-Algorithm: Routing algorithms such as Dijkstra’s algorithm or Bellman-Ford algorithm determine the best path for packet delivery.
-#### Security and Encryption:
-Data Structure: Cryptographic algorithms utilize data structures like hash tables or trees for secure key management.
-Algorithm: Encryption algorithms such as AES (Advanced Encryption Standard) ensure data security during transmission and storage.
+Data structures play a crucial role in operating systems by enabling efficient storage and retrieval of data.
+They are fundamental components that help the operating system perform various tasks such as job scheduling, memory management, storing instructions, and managing resources effectively.
+Operating systems rely on different data structures to organize and manipulate data efficiently, enhancing performance and optimizing resource utilization.

 ### Segment Trees in Operating System Functionalities:

 In operating system functionalities, Segment Trees can be used in various scenarios where efficient range queries and updates are required.
-Here are some areas where Segment Trees can be beneficial:
+The construction of segment tree has time complexity of O(n), querying and updating takes O(logn) time.
+Segment trees can be used in the following functions:
 1. Memory Management
 2. File System
 3. Process Scheduling